Source code example

 fat-jar

 The idea of a “Fat Jar” is a jar that contains not only my own code, but also all of the dependencies of my code.
-This is important because if I didn’t include the dependencies in my jar file, I would need to seperately run the java -jar command with additional arguments to specify where to find those dependencies.
+This is important because if I didn’t include the dependencies in my jar file, I would need to separately run the java -jar command with additional arguments to specify where to find those dependencies.
 While doable, this is complicated and beyond what we need in this class.
 The purpose of:

 from {